code-dot-org/code-dot-org/TESTING.md

 ### UI Tests
 Our UI tests live in dashboard/test/ui, so all commands need to be run out of there.
 The script `runner.rb` is responsible for actually running tests and accepts many parameters.
 For a full list, run `runner.rb -h`

+More information about dashboard UI tests is available at https://github.com/code-dot-org/code-dot-org/tree/staging/dashboard/test/ui

 Sample Commands